 Shares Available.
-Awards may be made under the 1998 Plan for up to 55,300,000 Ordinary Shares, with an additional limit of 9,700,000 Ordinary Shares that may be issued pursuant to restricted stock or awards denominated in stock units or stock appreciate rights.
-If any award expires or is terminated, surrendered, cancelled (including the repurchase of unvested restricted stock at its original issuance price) or forfeited, the unused shares covered by such award (other than any shares surrendered by reason of exercise or payment of the award to the extent it is settled in shares) will again be available for grant under the 1998 Plan.
+Awards may be made under the 1998 Plan for up to 62,300,000 ordinary shares (including the 7,000,000 ordinary shares subject to the proposed amendment), with a limit of 7,554,579 ordinary shares that may be issued after November 30, 2011 pursuant to restricted stock or awards denominated in stock units.
+If any award expires or is terminated, surrendered, cancelled (including the repurchase of unvested restricted stock at its original issuance price) or forfeited, the unused shares covered by such award (other than any shares surrendered by reason of exercise or payment of the award to the extent it is settled in shares) will again be available for grant under the 1998 Plan, with the exception of (i) shares that were subject to a stock-settled stock appreciation right and were not issued upon the net settlement or net exercise of such stock appreciation right, (ii) shares used to pay the exercise price of a stock option, (iii) shares delivered to or withheld by the company to pay the withholding taxes related to an award, or (iv) shares repurchased on the open market with proceeds of a stock option exercise or payment of the award to the extent it is settled in shares) shall again be available for full value awards, without regard to the 7,554,579 Ordinary Share sublimit that will be in effect following this amendment.